solliancenet/dp-203-v2/labs/12/README.md

     ![Publish all is highlighted.](media/publish-all-1.png "Publish all")

-## Configuring Azure Synapse Link with Azure Cosmos DB
+## Exercise 2: Configuring Azure Synapse Link with Azure Cosmos DB

 Tailwind Traders uses Azure Cosmos DB to store user profile data from their eCommerce site.
 The NoSQL document store provided by the Azure Cosmos DB SQL API provides the familiarity of managing their data using SQL syntax, while being able to read and write the files at a massive, global scale.